chrrrisw/kmel_db/kmel_db_format.md

                                           ^98 Start of playlist title table
                                                     ^9c Start of unknown 9

-The int at offset 0xa0 is the offset to an unknown table.<br>
+The int at offset 0xa0 is the offset to unknown table 10.<br>
-The int at offset 0xa4 is the offset to an unknown table.<br>
+The int at offset 0xa4 is the offset to unknown table 11.<br>
-The int at offset 0xa8 is the offset to an unknown table.<br>
+The int at offset 0xa8 is the offset to unknown table 12.<br>
-The int at offset 0xac is the offset to an unknown table.
+The int at offset 0xac is the offset to the sub-indices.

     1.xxd:00000a0:    dd02 0000 df02 0000 e702 0000 eb02 0000  ................
     2.xxd:00000a0:    d003 0000 d203 0000 da03 0000 e203 0000  ................